 - Advice in relation to the alleged unlawful termination of a Farm Business Tenancy; the case also raises issues of professional negligence.

-- Ittihadeih v Metcalfe: series of High Court hearings in 2016 in relation to an interim charging order raising novel legal issues: in particular, whether the original order had been obtained improperly as a result of defects in disclosure.
+- Ittihadeih v Metcalfe: series of High Court hearings in relation to an interim charging order raising novel legal issues: in particular, whether the original order had been obtained improperly as a result of alleged defects in disclosure.

 - Bergamini v Shanthkumar: County Court proceedings for an injunction arising out of the unlawful interference with a right of way; Ciara subsequently drafted proceedings for committal when the injunction, which had been successfully obtained, was disobeyed.

 - Avon Estates v Sinclair Gardens Investments: One day hearing in the First Tier Tribunal in a legally complex service charge dispute involving allegations of abuse of process.
 Ciara appeared for the successful respondent.

 - Capgemini UK PLC v Global Switch Estates 2 Ltd: Contentious lease renewal under the Landlord and Tenant Act 1954 worth approximately £50m.
 This is the first time that a data centre renewal has been litigated and the case raises a number of novel questions.
 Ciara was led by Jonathan Small QC in the trial of the preliminary issues in the autumn of 2014.
 She is currently being led by Nicolas Dowding QC in the trial to determine the rent and interim rent, which is listed to be heard by HHJ Dight in March 2015.

 - Bishop v Bishop (Brighton County Court, December 2014): Three day trial in a family dispute that was both factually and legally complex.
 The case involved a large number of different claims including claims for undue influence, breach of trust, and conversion and the Court heard evidence from 8 different witnesses.
 HHJ Waddicor praised Ciara’s oral and written submissions and said, in her judgment, that the Defendants “could not have had a grittier advocate”.